PHRAPL/PHRAPL.github.io/Content/2020-AMNH-RGGS-workshop/AMNH.ac.PHRAPL.tutorial3.md

 # Tutorial 3: Testing species delimitation hypotheses
 {: .no_toc }

-Finally, if the question of interest pertains to the delimitation of putative species that are specified in the dataset, then for a given hypothesized tree, you will want to compare the fit of a "full tree" model for which all coalescence times are estimated (i.e., are non-zero) to "collapsed" models for which one or more coalescence times are set to be zero.
-To do this, rather than adding additional models to a `migrationArray`, these collapsed models should be specified when running a `GridSearch`.
+If the question of interest pertains to the delimitation of putative species that are specified in the dataset, then for a given hypothesized tree, you will want to compare the fit of a "full tree" model for which all coalescence times are estimated (i.e., are non-zero) to "collapsed" models for which one or more coalescence times are set to be zero.
+To do this, rather than adding models to a `migrationArray`, these collapsed models should be specified when running a `GridSearch`.
 Thus, for a given set of models in a `migrationArray` that specify fully resolved trees, the collapsing of specific nodes can be specified using `GridSearch`s  `setCollapseZero` argument.
 This argument inputs a vector that defines which coalescence time parameters in a model one would like to be set to zero.
 So, for our toy dataset, setting `setCollapseZero = 1` when fitting an ((A,B),C) isolation-only model will effectively collapse populations A and B into a single population; setting `setCollapseZero = 1:2` will simulate a single panmictic population.

-Below is an example for how to test the existance of 1, 2, or 3 species using the first three models run above using the toy dataset.
-I have increased the number of nTrees to 10000 such there are enough simulated trees to calculate the log-likelihood for all the models.
+Below is an example for how to test the existance of 1, 2, or 3 species using the first three models run above using the toy dataset (see Tutorial 1).
+We have increased the number of nTrees to 10000 such there are enough simulated trees to calculate the log-likelihood for all the models.
 These runs will take a few minutes.

-### **<font color='#ff7700'>This tutorial assumes you have read the paper that describes this method and you are familiar with how to use <font color='#006579'>PHRAPL</font> functions, especially with how to design and edit models.</font>**
-{: .no_toc }
-- Jackson N, Carstens BC, Morales AE, O’Meara BC (2017) [Species delimitation with gene flow](https://academic.oup.com/sysbio/article/66/5/799/2726792?searchresult=1).
-Systematic Biology.
-66:799-812.

 ---
 1. TOC